-Workflow Portal is an optional, licensed Vantage client program that allows operators to browse catalogs or Windows servers to select media, enter/update metadata and variables, and submit jobs.
+Operators use Workflow Portal, an optional, licensed Vantage client program, to browse catalogs or Windows servers to select media, enter/update metadata and variables, and submit jobs.
 When you start Workflow Portal, if no license is available, it advises you, and operates in demo mode.
 When operating in demo mode, you cannot submit jobs or edit metadata labels.